RetrO-M/Hawker/README.md

 - We encourage all users to exercise common sense and integrity when utilizing this tool.
 The goal of this tool is to promote transparency and security on the Internet, not to facilitate harmful or malicious behavior.
 Be aware of the
 ethical implications of your actions and remember that cybersecurity relies on respecting and protecting others.

- Type “command” or “! » to display the tool commands
 ```